Bloc/swiftris-checkpoints/06-shaping-up.md

 [Peruse Swift Dictionary details here.](https://developer.apple.com/library/prerelease/ios/documentation/General/Reference/SwiftStandardLibraryReference/Dictionary.html)

 We access dictionary values similarly to those of an array by employing square braces.
-However, our indices are now of type **key**, and therefore in the case of `blockRowColumnPositions`, they are `Orientation` objects.
+However, our subscripts are now **keys**, and therefore in the case of `blockRowColumnPositions`, they are `Orientation` objects.
 The values found in this dictionary are peculiar as well, `Array<(columnDiff: Int, rowDiff: Int)>`.
 What the heck is that?

 It's a regular Swift array, its type is a **tuple**, pronounced *too-pūll*.
 A tuple is a perfect for passing or returning multiple variables without defining a custom struct.
 Our tuple has two pieces of data but the number allowed is indefinite.
 Both pieces of data are of type `Int`, the first is named `columnDiff` and the second is `rowDiff`.
 Here's a sample accessor statement for this dictionary: